 |Image: courtesy of Garden Walk||

 Ste.
 Genevieve Garden Walk - Ste.
 Genevieve Master Gardeners annual Garden Walk, held in the downtown historic district of America’s oldest French Colonial village.
 This is a unique opportunity to tour private and public gardens.
 Several gardens are part of historic homes in Ste.
 Genevieve and are typical of the 18th century time period.
-Master Gardeners raise plants to sell on Saturday.
-Other activities: Private vendors, discounts at participating downtown merchants, art exhibits, and, on Saturday, horse-drawn wagon rides and the Farmer’s Market
+The Master Gardeners’ plant sale begins at 9am and extends through Sunday.
+Other activities: Private vendors, discounts at participating downtown merchants, art exhibits, and, on Saturday, horse-drawn wagon rides and the Farmer’s Market in the morning.

 French Fest - Living history, live traditional music, folk dancing, french foods, wine tasting, re-enactors in period dress, historic home tours, FREE street dance, promenades (parades), children’s activities, walking tours, tea with 'Marie Antoinette' at the Guibourd and much more!